Association of Transcultural Artists in Finland

 Helsinki International Artists' Association, HIAA, is a registered artists' association for international artists living in Finland or elsewhere.
 It aims to promote interaction between artists from different countries, with different background and education.
 HIAA brings together artists to exchange ideas, to talk about art and artists' life in Finland and elsewhere, to learn new techniques and to participate in group exhibitions.
 It is open to all visual artists regardless of formal education or nationality.
 The association language is English.

-PAND Artist for peace was founded in 1983.
+PAND – Performers and Artists for Nuclear Disarmament was founded in 1983.
 It is an independent organization for artists and cultural people wishing to work for disarmament, peace and human rights.
 Pand arranges events and campaigns to spread the idea of peace, and cooperates with other organizations of artists, peace and human rights as well as supports progress in development counties and cultural exchange.
 Pand is a member of the international movement for peace, Pand International.